 AA: I spent a long time reading about each of them, I sort of lived with these characters for a long time in my head.
 The main point was to capture moments in history that there were no photos of.
 I was trying to portray and stage some very important historical events that no one has witnessed.
 Initially, the images I took were more than seventeen, but during the progress of the project, some of them were cut out.
-For example, Dr Fatemi, Iran's Foreign Affairs Minister from GF: What was the main purpose of 1951 to 1953, was one of those charwanted to go as far as the onset of the Islamic Revolution.
-I didn't want to work on recent history.
-But after further consideration, I thought that some characters, like Shahid Bakeri and Ayatollah Taleghani and their deaths were also among the tragic deaths in Iranian history.
+For example, Dr Fatemi, Iran's Foreign Affairs Minister from 1951 to 1953, was one of those characters.
+He was executed, but since there were some images available from the aftermath of his death, his image was cut from the project.